Wednesday, July 28, 2010

 May be served hot or cold ( I like it cold) .

-The next time you are having company, why not serve this wonderful recipe along with an eggplant appetiser and Israeli salad?
-Have a little wine, some gluten free crackers and you have a party.
+The tangy lemony marinade mingles with the sweet carrots and spices to create a memorable side dish that can be enjoyed by those who are gluten free and vegan.
+The next time you are having company, why not serve this wonderful recipe along with an eggplant appetizer , and Israeli salad?
+Have a little wine, some gluten free crackers and you'll have a light but filling Middle Eastern style meal.

 Tuesday, July 13, 2010